joe-el/KennethYoel/README.md

 - 👋 Hi, I’m @KennethYoel
-- 👀 I’m passionate about mechanical devices that simlulate physical systems, Lego's, and stories of old that expands my imagination.
+- 👀 Passionate about mechanical devices that simulate physical systems such as Lego's, and stories of old that I can get lost in.
 - 🌱 I’m currently learning iOS development
 - 📫 How to reach me? hello@kennethgutierrez.com